Safework SA prosecution commences.

 I am not the only victim.

-The process of writing the impact statements was difficult for my family.
-It made me realise that I wasn’t the only victim and Ben’s statement hit me hard.
-He was almost hit; saw the aftermath; made a comment about the TV interview; and shared the reality of having a disabled Dad.
+The process of writing the impact statements made me realise that I wasn’t the only victim with Ben’s statement hitting me hard.
+He was almost hit by the tree; saw the aftermath; made a comment about the TV interview; and shared the reality of having a disabled Dad.
 As I was collecting the statements, my father said it would have been better if the tree hit him.
-Given his age, I don’t think he would have survived.
 Safework SA made a decision to prosecute Cedar College, as there was sufficient evidence that they could and should have done more to ensure adequate safety, both before and on the day of the accident.

 The school advised their intentions to plead guilty which came as a surprise, as it contradicted their previous statements to the tv reporters and the parents via newsletters.
 I stayed home in bed as my pain levels were too high, and watched reports on all commercial television stations.